jpc342/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+The code for this script can be seen in the file disp_colors.py.
+Here is the video of it working:

 ### Part E
 ### Make it your own